carlohamalainen/carlohamalainen.github.io/_posts/2012-09-24-force-2560x1440-resolution-on-dell-27-u2711-lcd-monitor.md

   - Uncategorized
 format: image
 ---
 I have a Dell Latitude E6530 with VGA and HDMI output and the NVIDIA NVS 5200M graphics card.
-The VGA output can&#8217;t manage the full 2560&#215;1440 resolution, and the HDMI output defaults to 1920&#215;1080 due to an incorrect EDID reported by the U2711 monitor.
-Using various sources, including this [post on Whirlpool](http://forums.whirlpool.net.au/forum-replies.cfm?t=1479962), I managed to construct an xorg.conf that forces the full 2560&#215;1440 resolution.
-If you use this on a desktop then you will probably have to change the ConnectedMonitor option, otherwise you&#8217;ll get a blank screen.
+The VGA output can't manage the full 2560x1440 resolution, and the HDMI output defaults to 1920x1080 due to an incorrect EDID reported by the U2711 monitor.
+Using various sources, including this [post on Whirlpool](http://forums.whirlpool.net.au/forum-replies.cfm?t=1479962), I managed to construct an xorg.conf that forces the full 2560x1440 resolution.
+If you use this on a desktop then you will probably have to change the ConnectedMonitor option, otherwise you'll get a blank screen.

 A cleaner fix would be to edit the EDID file to have the correct resolution (basically copying the Modeline information below) but I had no luck with Phoenix EDID Designer 1.3.